wjcarpenter/gvoice-sms-takeout-xml/README.md

 The script reads the files from Google Takeout and produces files in the XML format for SMS Backup and Restore.
 The idea is that you then use those XML files to do a `restore` with the app.
-That transfers your Google Voice history into your phone's native history.
+That transfers your Google Voice and Google Chat history into your phone's native history.

 ## This fork
 This is a fork of <https://github.com/karlrees/gvoice-sms-takeout-xml>,